- Amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS) are neurodegenerative diseases that impact the central nervous system.

-The treatments that are currently approved by the FDA for MS are only effective for those that have a relapsing form.
-There is a lot of research and effort being put into finding treatments for the progressive forms of the disease.
+A lot of research and effort is being put into finding treatments for the progressive forms of the disease.
 Researchers are also working hard to find a cure.

 Lifestyle treatments for MS focus primarily on stress reduction.
 Chronic stress is believed to worsen the neurologic symptoms and increase the number of brain lesions.
 Lifestyle treatment includes mindfulness.
 Mindfulness reduces stress and allows for better coping methods in stressful situations.

-Since MS attacks or relapses can come without warning, it is important to be willing to adapt your activities to how you feel on a given day.
-However, staying as active as possible and continuing to socialize can help.
+MS attacks or relapses can come without warning, so it’s important to be willing to adapt your activities to how you feel on a given day.
+However, staying as active as possible and continuing to socialize can help with symptoms.

-As with MS, there is not a cure for ALS.
-Treatments are to slow symptoms and prevent some complications.
-According to the Mayo Clinic, riluzole (Rilutek) is the only FDA-approved drug to treat ALS.
+As with MS, there’s no cure for ALS.
+Treatments are used to slow symptoms and prevent some complications.
+The only FDA-approved drug to treat ALS is riluzole (Rilutek).
 For some, it seems to slow the disease’s progression.
 However, there are other drugs that can help manage other symptoms like constipation, fatigue, and pain.

-Physical, occupational, and speech therapy can help manage and compensate for some effects of ALS.
+Physical, occupational, and speech therapy can help manage some effects of ALS.
 When breathing becomes difficult, you can get devices to assist.
 Psychological support is also important to help you emotionally.

-People with either condition should talk to their doctor about developing a plan for their condition.
+People with either condition should talk to their doctor about developing a treatment.
 Your doctor can also prescribe medication that can help manage symptoms.